Even young kids can learn the value of work. Here are a few ways young elementary school-age kids can make money.

 Etsy: If kids have a nack for crafts – knitting hats, designing beaded bracelets or decorating barrettes, just to name a few, they can sell their goods on Etsy.
 For legal reasons, adults need to set up and manage the page of anyone age 18 or younger.
 Read Etsy’s policy here.

-How to Earn Money as a Kid Outside of the Home:
+How to Make Money as a Young Kid Outside of the Home:

 Animal Sitting: Kids can let neighbors know they are willing to take care of pets if there is a need – by feeding, walking or otherwise taking care of the animal’s needs.